Birding Tours in Rwanda

 The African Fish Eagle is a strikingly beautiful bird with contrasting white/brown plumage and it is similar in appearance to the America Bald Eagle , African Fish Eagle is a spectacular and aggressive fishing bird and it is perhaps the most commonly spotted eagle in Africa.

-Chances of observing the African Fish Eagle – the raptor in Rwanda are very high and expect to spot pairs of them nesting close to water sources such as Lake Kivu, the African Fish Eagle have a very distant call which is very amazing to hear.
+Chances of observing the African Fish Eagle – the raptor in Rwanda are very high and expect to spot pairs of them nesting close to water sources such as Lake Kivu, the African Fish Eagle have a very distinct call, which is very amazing to hear.

 BLACK-HEADED WEAVER

-Black-headed weaver is one of the species of birds you are guaranteed to see in Rwanda and they are usually found nesting in the tree in and around the visitor center of Rwanda’s protected areas such as Akagera national park.
-The Black-Headed weaver are easily identified by their bright yellow colour, big red eyes and black hood.
+Black-headed weaver is one of the species of birds you are guaranteed to see in Rwanda and they are usually found nesting in the trees in and around the visitor center of Rwanda’s protected areas, such as Akagera national park.
+The Black-Headed weaver are easily identified by its bright yellow color, big red eyes and black hood.

 LILAC-BREASTED ROLLER

-Lilac-Breasted roller is one of the most vibrantly colored birds in Akagera national park which will not go unnoticed during your Rwanda safari visit in the park, this bird is most identified for the electric blue plumage it posses on its under parts.
+Lilac-Breasted roller is one of the most vibrantly colored birds in Akagera national park which will not go unnoticed during your Rwanda safari visit in the park, this bird is most identified for the electric blue plumage it possesses on its underparts.
 Lilac – Breasted roller is bold and beautiful and occasionally drop onto ground from prominent perches such as roadside poles.
 Like fellow rollers, the lilac – breasted roller is renowned for its rolling flight display.

 AFRICAN JACANA

-African Jacana is one of the widespread and common residents of freshwater ponds and lakes in Rwanda such as Lake Kivu, Kagera River among others.
-The African Jacana is a long-legged, long-toed water bird fond of walking and feeding on floating vegetation especially water-lilies.
+African Jacana is one of the widespread and common residents of freshwater ponds and lakes in Rwanda, such as Lake Kivu and the Kagera River, among others.
+The African Jacana is a long-legged, long-toed water bird fond of walking and feeding on floating vegetation, especially water lilies.
 Because of its ability to walk on water, the African Jacana is also known as the Jesus bird.

 The African Jacana is renowned for its striking chestnut and white plumage with a powder-blue bill and frontal shield.